 Below: The stem is ridged.
 2nd photo - A lower stem leaf showing the division into lobes with the terminal lobe the largest.
 3rd photo - The paler underside.

 Notes: Yellow Rocket was originally introduced to the Garden on April 12, 1915 when Eloise Butler brought in 3 plants from the area of Minnehaha Falls (Minneapolis).
 She noted Yellow Rocket in bloom in June 1919.
 She used the name Barbarea stricta which is sometimes considered a synonym for B. vulgaris (see discussion at top of page) but B. stricta has never been collected in Minnesota so what Eloise brought in from Minnehaha had to be our current B. vulgaris.
-It was in the Garden when Martha Crone did the 1951 census with the name B. vulgaris, and still there for the 1986 census but is no longer extant.
+Martha Crone planted seeds of it in 1947; it was included on her 1951 census with the name B. vulgaris and was still in the Garden for the 1986 census but is no longer extant.
 Yellow Rocket is found throughout North America except in the far north and several states of the far south.
 It is an import from Eurasia.
 In Minnesota it is known in about half the counties of the state, principally on east side of the state, north to south.

 Invasive: Yellow Rocket is a common plant in Hennepin County and becoming very invasive, particularly in the West Metro.
 It is really a double threat as it prefers sun whereas our other mustard family threat - Garlic Mustard - prefers shady areas.